alphagov/prometheus-aws-configuration-beta/README.md

 If you want to make a change to our Prometheus infrastructure you should:

 - Create a new branch
-- Create a new stack for testing purposes in the gds-tech-ops AWS account by following the above set up instructions
+- Create a new stack for testing purposes in the re-prom-dev AWS account by following the above set up instructions
 - Once you are happy with your code, put in a pull request and get it reviewed by another team member
 - Once your PR is merged, follow the team checklist for deployment (available from other team members) and record your deployment time for staging and production.